VincentGvr/AAS2F/README.md

 The goal of this repository is to provide a **Power BI template** that will connect to **Azure Analysis Services Logs**, and reproduce Microsoft Fabric Smoothing and Bursting logics to :
 - **Project sizing of the target capacity** based on compute and not only on model size to avoid frictions once deployed.
 - **Anticipate overuse** of Microsoft Fabric Capacity and **simulate impact of debt mechanism** based on true usage
-- Visualize the **aspiring improvement** of **service availability** thanks to Background and Interactive smoothing simulation.
+- Visualize the **aspiring improvement** of **service availability** thanks to background and interactive smoothing simulation.

 **Requirements :**
-- An Azure Analysis Services Instance
+- An Azure Analysis Services instance
-- Diagnostic Settings Enabled on Azure Log Analytics
+- Diagnostic Settings enabled on Azure Log Analytics
 - Access to this Azure Analytics workspace

 ## Scenario